 Listing is free, but you pay a fee when someone rents your item.
 Before we get into the top sites, here are some quick tips:

-The rental company will usually help you get back the cost of repair or the item's market value if it's lost or seriously damaged.
+5. What if the item's lost or seriously damaged?
+The rental company will usually help you get back the cost of repair or the item's market value.
 Rules vary, and you may have to pay a mediation fee on that value, usually around 30%.

-Many sites let renters make offers to buy your clobber (it's up to you whether to accept).
-Yet rental sites' fees are often beatable, for example, My Wardrobe HQ takes 40% of the sale price vs eBay's 12.8%.
+6. Many sites let renters make offers to buy your clobber.
+It's up to you whether to accept.
+Yet rental sites' fees are often beatable, for example, My Wardrobe HQ takes 40% of the sale price vs eBay being free for sellers from April 2024.

 Before you start counting the dosh, there's a possibility some of it may belong to the tax office